evanx/component-validator/README.md

 - the component should close any connections here, e.g. so that Node can exit.
 - the component supervisor is responsible for ending all components in the event of an error.
 - the component should not `end()` itself or other components.
-- the component should signal a "fatal" error via `service.error(err, this)` to trigger a shutdown
+- the component should signal a "fatal" error via `context.error(err, this)` to trigger a shutdown

 #### Scheduling